JG3233/self-protecting-data/README.md

 - Additionally, now the encrypted file is ready to be shared.
 The file can be sent over a medium like email. or simply exit the program and restart it to replicate the same behavior on the same machine
     - The intended recipient (or the same user in a newly started program) will repeat the first steps from above, inputting the correct key
     - Now input the path to the encrypted file and give a name for the decrypted file, defaults to adding '.dec'
-    - **If successful, both the encrypted and decrypted files will be avialable and a message showing success will print.
-(The decrypted message will delete itself after the set amount of time)**
+    - **If successful, both the encrypted and decrypted files will be available and a message showing success will print (The decrypted message will delete itself after the set amount of time)**
     - **In an unsuccessful case, a message will indicate failure, no decrypted file will exist, and the encrypted file may self-destruct depending on the protection policy**
     - **Also note that any decrypted files will be deleted on program exit as an added security measure**

-- The program also allows for deleting files, showing activity logs for the current session, and exitting the program (options 3, 4, and 5), all of which are relatively straightforward
+- The program also allows for deleting files, showing activity logs for the current session, and exiting the program (options 3, 4, and 5), all of which are relatively straightforward

 ## Shortcomings and Potential Future Improvements ##
 Lastly, as this program is an example put together in a compressed timeframe, there are some shortcomings that are at least of note:
 - The policy packing method may not be the most secure.
-Other implementations use a nested encryption strategy so all data in decrypted one piece of the policy at a time until finally the underlying data
+Other implementations use a nested encryption strategy so all data is decrypted one piece of the policy at a time until eventually reaching the underlying data
 - The geolocation is imperfect and uses Python libraries that may be easily skirted with a proxy or another similar strategy
 - Key passing could prove an issue, one that threatens to remove security altogether for the sake of convenience if the keys are publicized or used widely
+- The permissions management leaves some security to be desired
+    - Late in development I discovered that by renaming the decrypted file it would never be deleted, which defeats a primary purpose of SPD -> multi-hop security

 ### Improvements and Wish List ###
 - Improve policy packing security to avoid malicious actors discovering anchor point and other sensitive policy data